elenar101/mass_scripts/README.md

 # mass_scripts

-Scripts that automate the work of customer support agents by making monotonous repetitive work.
+Scripts that automate the work by making monotonous repetitive operations.

 Scripts allows to make mass changes in commission/project settings etc.